-- (1) Except where notice of a special meeting is waived by unanimous vote of all Council members, notice of a special council meeting must be given at least 24 hours before the time of the meeting by: - a) Posting a copy of the notice at the entrance to the Council Chambers at City Hall; - b) Posting a copy of the notice at the Public Notice Posting Place and on the City website; and - c) Providing an electronic copy of the agenda to each member of Council or by leaving a copy of the notice for each Council member in their respective mailbox at City Hall. - (2) The notice under subsection(1) must include the following information: - a) The date, time, and, if applicable, place of the meeting;

-- b) Describe in general terms the purpose of the meeting and be signed by the Mayor or Corporate Officer; and - c) If a the special meeting is to be an electronic meeting, the notice referred to in section 8(2) must also: conducted by means of electronic or other communication facilities: - (i) dDescribe the way in which how the meeting is to be conducted electronically by means of electronic or other communication facilities and how the public may attend; and - (ii) identify the physical location where the public may attend to hear, or watch and hear, the proceedings that are open to the public.
+- (1) Except where notice of a special meeting is waived by unanimous vote of all Council members, notice of a special council meeting must be given at least 24 hours before the time of the meeting by: - a) Posting a copy of the notice at the entrance to the Council Chambers at City Hall; - b) Posting a copy of the notice at the Public Notice Posting Place and on the City website; and - c) Providing an electronic copy of the agenda to each member of Council or by leaving a copy of the notice for each Council member in their respective mailbox at City Hall. - (2) The notice under subsection(1) must include the following information: - a) The date, time, and, if applicable, place of the meeting; - b) Describe in general terms the purpose of the meeting and be signed by the Mayor or Corporate Officer; and - c) If a special meeting is to be an electronic meeting, the notice referred to in section 8(2) must also: : - (i) describe the way in which the meeting is to be conducted electronically and how the public may attend; and - (ii) identify the physical location where the public may attend to hear, or watch and hear, the proceedings that are open to the public.